sm00331057/Devops/README.md

-# Devops
+# class_notes
-this is for testing purpose
+this are Radical class notes